 Hong Kong is home to hundreds of little islands, with only a handful being populated.
-Each one has its own character and there are plenty of adventures to be had, just a ferry ride from the city.
+Each of Hong Kong’s outlying islands has its own character and there are plenty of adventures to be had, just a ferry ride from the city.

-Lantau is the largest of HK’s islands, and there are plenty of reasons to visit – the beautiful beaches, the hiking, and some pretty fantastic restaurants.
+Lantau is the largest of Hong Kong’s outlying islands, and there are plenty of reasons to visit.
+These include the beautiful beaches, the hiking, and some pretty fantastic restaurants.
 The south coast of the island is dotted with some pretty cool villages too.
 The now famous Sea Ranch gives a glimpse into the life of expats 30 years ago, while Tai O is about as close as you can get to an authentic traditional village in the territory.
 Next time you’re thinking of heading over for a day at the beach and lunch at the Stoep, or a trip up to the Big Buddha, take the time to venture a little further afield: visit the buffalos, search for the elusive pink dolphins, and stop by Ark Eden or Dragontail Farm and get your hands dirty.

 Dive into our gallery above for pictures of our Hong Kong island hopping adventure!

-Peng Chau is another small island, located off the east coast of its bigger sister Lantau.
+Peng Chau is one of Hong Kong’s smaller outlying islands, located off the east coast of its bigger sister Lantau.
 Once an industrial hub, the island is now known for its laidback charm and scenic views of HK from the top of Finger Hill.
 There are plenty of abandoned buildings to explore if you’re feeling adventurous.
 Another option is to take a guided tour run by Growing Smart and Green Peng Chau Association – their aim is to bring awareness to the hidden treasures of Peng Chau – a day out with a bit of education thrown in for good measure!